 In 2019 New York City reached its new record of tourists at 66.6 million visitors.
 Although not all of them went to Brooklyn, the city is gaining popularity and some people choose to travel here as opposed to Manhattan.
 Brooklyn is also the second biggest New York borough in terms of size and has the highest population density with close to 2.6 million citizens.
 People tend to travel to New York the most between the months of June and August, and from November to December.

-When you're traveling around this big city you may want to leave your bags behind at a New york suitcase locker, whether it be in Brooklyn, Manhattan or another convenient locale.
+When you're traveling around this big city you may want to leave your bags behind at a suitcase facility, whether it be in Brooklyn, Manhattan or another convenient locale.
 Then you can explore the city freely without having to carry them around or being concerned about them getting lost.
 Being bag free and without worry is the best way to see the sights.
 Don't miss the Brooklyn Museum or meandering through Brooklyn flea.

 Is Brooklyn safe to visit right now?

-Prior to traveling to a new country, you should consult resources that can tell you if it is safe to visit or not.
 The Global Peace Index is accurate, and they rate the United States as the 122nd safest country on the list of 163 checked locales.
 Currently, you'll face no travel restrictions when traveling here, but it is wise to check in with your own government's advisories before booking a trip.

 Top petty crimes and scams in Brooklyn affecting tourists